Testing gravity with cold atom interferometry: Results and prospects: Probing the interplay between gravity and quantum mechanics

 In this section, experiments performed or proposed with the specific goal of probing the interplay between gravity and quantum mechanics using atom interferometry are discussed.
 Section \ref{sec:DMAI} is devoted to the discussion of related work in the frame of quantum gravity.

-In~\cite{Muller2010a}, the results of experiments measuring $g$ with atom interferometry~\cite{Peters1999,Clade2005, Ferrari2006,Ivanov2008} were reinterpreted as measurements of the gravitational redshift.
+The results of experiments measuring $g$ with atom interferometry~\cite{Peters1999,Clade2005, Ferrari2006,Ivanov2008} were reinterpreted in~\cite{Muller2010a} as measurements of the gravitational redshift.
 Precise measurements of the gravitational redshift are important to verify the local position invariance and test the Einstein equivalence principle.
 The basic concept of the analysis in \cite{Muller2010a} is to consider the Compton frequency $\omega_C = m c^2/\hbar$ associated to the atom mass in the calculation of the phase accumulation in the interferometer.
 Because of the large value of the Compton frequency compared to the frequency of microwave and optical atomic clocks (for example $\omega_C/2\pi \sim 3 \times 10^{25}$~Hz for a Cs atom), an improvement in precision by four orders of magnitude would result with respect to the best measurements of the gravitational redshift with clocks in space~\cite{Vessot1980}.
 Also, the measurement could be performed over extremely small distances ranging from micrometer to millimeter.
 The concept was extended in \cite{Lan2013} proposing a Compton clock combining an atom interferometer with an optical frequency comb to link time to a particle's mass.
 This interpretation aroused a controversy~\cite{Muller2010a, Wolf2010, Muller2010b, Hohensee2011, Wolf2011, Sinha2011, Hohensee2012, Wolf2012, Unnikrishnan2012, Schleich2013b}.
 This debate was useful not only to clarify the origin of the phase signal in an atom interferometer in the presence of gravity but also because it stimulated new ideas on possible experimental tests.

-The discovery potential of the analysis proposed in \cite{Muller2010a} in the frame of the standard model extension \cite{Kostelecky2009} was underlined in \cite{Hohensee2011}; it was shown that data from atom interferometers can be used to set stringent limits for equivalence principle violating terms.
+The discovery potential of the analysis proposed in \cite{Muller2010a} was underlined in \cite{Hohensee2011} in the frame of the standard model extension \cite{Kostelecky2009}; it was shown that data from atom interferometers can be used to set stringent limits for equivalence principle violating terms.

 As already mentioned in Sect.~\ref{sec:MeasG}, in \cite{Hohensee2012PRL} an experiment was proposed using atom interferometry to observe a gravitational analog of the Aharonov-Bohm effect \cite{Aharonov1959}.
 Similarly to other topological phases induced by electromagnetic potentials that were measured also with atom interferometry (see for example \cite{Lepoutre2012} and references therein), in the case of the gravitational Aharonov-Bohm effect the phase shift is induced by the gravitational potential due to external source masses even if they do not produce a net classical force on the atoms.
 This experiments might be performed using atom interferometry schemes with confined atoms as the ones demonstrated in \cite{Zhang2016,Xu2019}.